Carlos Muñiz Varela: Death

 Muñiz Varela was murdered on April 28, 1979, as he was driving to his mother's house in Guaynabo, a city that borders Bayamon, San Juan and Caguas.
 He received two shots, one in the chest near his left shoulder and another on the temple, the latter one of which exited his head towards his left ear.
 The mortally wounded Muñiz Varela was taken to the Centro Medico hospital.
 When his lover Edith Cabrera went there to see him, his friends told her to leave "to avoid problems" because the wife Pilar Perez Negron was present.
 When Cabrera attended the burial at the cemetery she was the last in the crowd.

 A group which called itself "Comando Cero" took credit for the assassination but Muñiz Varela's murder was never solved.
 The investigation into his death was given renewed attention under the mandate of Wanda Vázquez Garced, the governor of Puerto Rico in 2019.
+He was buried at the Capital Municipal Cemetery in Río Piedras, Puerto Rico.

 Allegations

 Muñiz Varela's death caused a large amount of allegations, both political and personal.
 A local Puerto Rican newspaper, the PNP backed "La Crónica", declared Muñiz Varela to be a drug-dealing communist in April 1984.

 On the other hand, documents that were declassified by the FBI in 2012 linked Cuban exile Julio Labatud, also known as "Julito Labatud", as being involved in the murder of Muñiz Varela.
 Labatud, who lived in Puerto Rico for 40 years, died in 2007 of cancer.

+After the congresswomen, Nydia Velázquez and Alexandria Ocasio-Cortés, asked the Central Intelligence Agency (CIA) and the Federal Bureau of Investigation (FBI), to declassify the existing documentation in the case of the murder of Carlos Muñiz Varela, the Senate of Puerto Rico, approved a resolution in this process in February 2025, after the Senate of Puerto Rico, must subsequently, send an English copy of the resolution to the White House, the United States Congress, the United States Department of Justice, the FBI, the CIA and the Department of Justice.

 Personal

 Muñiz Varela was married twice.
 He had a son, Carlos Muñiz Perez, (Carlos Muñiz Jr.) and a daughter, Yamaira Muñiz Perez.
+Both were procreated with his wife, Pilar Perez.